 \subsection{Rational CFTs with Torus Target}

-Since RCFTs in torus compactifications have been completely classified, we may use established results to refine and test Conjecture \ref{conj:GV-original}.
-In this section \ref{ssec:torus-RCFT}, we quote results from \cite{Harvey:1987da,Wendland:2000ye} relevant to for this article and our analysis.
+Since RCFTs in torus compactifications have been completely classified, we may use the established results to refine and test Conjecture \ref{conj:GV-original}.
+In this section \ref{ssec:torus-RCFT}, we quote results from Ref. \cite{Harvey:1987da,Wendland:2000ye} relevant to our analysis.